 - holistic, addressing motivation, emotion and other psychological needs, in addition to specific cognitive skill training.

 Most rehabilitation studies rely on using neuropsychology tests of different mental skills.
-The scores before and after training are used to determine if positive change has occurred.
+The scores before and after training are used to determine if positive change has occurred, compared to the placebo intervention.
 Not all studies ask the participants if they found the programme useful.
 Very few attempt to find out if managing in daily life improved.

 Chiaravalloti ND, Moore NB, Nikelshpur OM, DeLuca J. An RCT to treat learning impairment in multiple sclerosis: The MEMREHAB trial.
 Neurology.
 2013 Dec 10;81(24):2066-72.